 If you are a member of the press, please contact Paul Morello by email or call 773-843-5498.

-In a new study, the Greater Chicago Food Depository’s research demonstrates that low-income adults with disabilities have a significantly increased risk of hunger compared to individuals without disabilities.
-The report finds that 31% of all households with with a working-age adult with a disability are food insecure.
+In a new study, the Greater Chicago Food Depository’s research demonstrates that low-income adults with disabilities have a significantly increased risk of hunger compared to those without disabilities.
+31% of all households in Cook County with a working-age adult with a disability are food insecure.

 In this op-ed, Food Depository Executive Director and CEO Kate Maehr discusses the White House’s budget proposal.
 The proposal includes massive cuts to food assistance programs like SNAP (the Supplemental Nutrition Assistance Program) and TEFAP (The Emergency Food Assistance Program).